Idris Elba is People's Sexiest Man Alive, calls it an 'ego boost'

 Elba starred HBO's “The Wire” as well as films including “Molly’s Game,” “The Jungle Book” and “Avengers: Infinity War.”

-He is only the third non-white man to be named by the magazine, along with Denzel Washington and Dwayne Johnson.
+He is only the third non-white man to be recognized with the title by the magazine, along with Denzel Washington and Dwayne Johnson.

 The honor came as a surprise for Elba, who called it an “ego boost.”